 If you’re anything like us, you probably agree with the importance of having all the facts before you make your decision!
-Keep reading our Sennheiser HD1 Free Review to see if the really are the best wireless in-ear!
+Keep reading our Sennheiser HD1 Free Review to see if they really are the best wireless in-ear!

-Sennheiser HD1 Free Review – Best Wireless In-Ear?
+Our Sennheiser HD1 Free Review

 Basic Features & Technical Specs:

 - Around-the-neck in-ear canal wearing design

 - Features an in-line mic with 3-button remote

 - Ability to pair 2 separate devices at the same time